Artur-by/Artur-by/README.md

 - 👋 Hi, I’m @Artur-by
 - 👀 I’m interested in Data Science and blockchain development.
-- 🌱 I’m currently learning in GeekBrainsat the Faculty of IT Specialist and IT Engineer.
+- 🌱 I’m currently learning in GeekBrains at the Faculty of IT Specialist and IT Engineer.